Quality Verified | Posted April 4, 2023

 Regardless of living situations, public infrastructure is needed for all EV owners looking to make long-distance trips.
 There are more than 52,000 public EV charging stations in the United States, according to the Department of Energy.
 (If that seems like a large number, consider that there are nearly three times the number of gas stations.)
 According to a recent report by S&P Global, there could be as many as 7.8 million electric vehicles in operation in the U.S. by 2030.
 This means an estimated 2.13 million Level 2 and 172,000 Level 3 public chargers will be required – all in addition to the units that consumers put in their own garages.

 While EV infrastructure has a long way to go, local and federal governments appear committed to the trek.
 In November 2021, Congress passed the Infrastructure Investment and Jobs Act, a $1.2 trillion piece of legislation aimed at improving and modernizing all aspects of the country’s failing infrastructure.
+Even more recently, retail giants like Walmart are committing to the cause by installing an expansive electric vehicle charging network at store locations.

 AAA’s Recommendation: Whether you own an electric vehicle or a gas-powered car is up to you – and you should consider lots of factors in making that choice.
 No matter what type of vehicle you’re choosing, we recommend visiting a dealership, test driving one, and asking as many questions as possible to make an informed decision.